Journal of IMAB

 Departement of Oral Diagnostic and Maxillofacial Radiology, Faculty of Dental Medicine, Medical University – Sofia, Bulgaria

-ABSTRACT: Bisphenol-A-glycidyldimethacrylate (BIS-GMA) is a frequently used monomer in dental composite resins.
+Bisphenol-A-glycidyldimethacrylate (BIS-GMA) is a frequently used monomer in dental composite resins.

 We report one case of allergic contact stomatitis from BIS-GMA, which has been rarely reported in dental patients.